awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-nosql-database.rst

 ===================

 #.
-Complete the :ref:`Get Started <add-aws-mobile-sdk-basic-setup>` steps before your proceed.
+Complete the :ref:`Get Started <add-aws-mobile-sdk-basic-setup>` steps before you proceed.

 #.
 Enable :guilabel:`NoSQL Database`: Open your project in `Mobile Hub <https://console.aws.amazon.com/mobilehub>`_ and choose the :guilabel:`NoSQL Database` tile to enable the feature.